Alcohol and drugs - What about the family?

 If you’re unable to stand up to your alcoholic son, why do you feel that way?
 A mother, who, through talking in counselling, came to recognise that she grew up with a very controlling father, had felt disempowered and that, in the same way, she felt unable to oppose her father, she felt unable to oppose her son.
 Through this recognition she was able to re-empower herself and find ways to stand up to her son – she stopped enabling him.
 She learned how to say “No” and to stop taking the blame.

 Everyone is different and we all respond to situations in various ways.
 There isn’t a right or wrong, what’s important is to look at yourself and the interaction within your particular family.
 You may be able to put in place changes in your own life which make the situation more tolerable or even enjoyable.

 There is a strange phenomenon, the ‘domino effect’.
 When a relative is able to make changes in his/her own life, it often has a knock-on effect on the user.
 When the substance misuser recognises that the relative has taken back their own power and ceases to enable them, they start to look at themselves and make changes.
 They learn that they have to take responsibility for themselves because their relative no longer will.
 This is not universal but does frequently occur.

 Taking drugs or alcohol is always a symptom, never a cause.
 People misuse substances as a means of trying to cope with what they can’t cope with.
-Whilst only the addict can make changes for themselves, understanding your addict more can help you, as a relative, to feel less frustrated and less guilty, which might rescue you from the trap of feeling that you have to rescue them.
+Whilst only the addict can make changes for themselves, further understanding your addict can help you as a relative, to feel less frustrated and guilty.
+This might rescue you from the trap of feeling that you have to rescue them.